 This is one of the most distinctive buildings in the city.
 It was built in 1886-91 by William Milburn for William Adamson, a wealthy trader in ships’ stores.
 The design in red brick and sandstone, with half-timbered gables and decorative terracotta tiles of potted sunflowers, is derived from Norman Shaw’s design for Cragside House, the Northumberland home of industrialist Lord Armstrong (1883-85).
 Adamson had requested a vantage point from which he could see the ships in the port, and the gabled tower in the centre of the building serves that purpose.
 However, Langham Tower proved unsuitable as a domestic residence and was passed to the local council in the early part of the 20th century when it became home for the teacher training college that was eventually incorporated into the university.
 The widening of Ryhope Road in the 1960s saw the boundary walls for the property move several yards closer to the house, so the sweeping driveway up to the front door is now a narrow path.

 The poem looks forward to fifty years in the future.
-O’Shaughnessey married Eric Blair in 1935.
+O’Shaughnessey married journalist Eric Blair in 1936.
 Blair is better known as the novelist George Orwell.
 Eileen and Eric travelled to Spain during the Spanish Civil War, where Eileen worked for the Independent Labour Party who were coordinating British volunteers.
 The Blairs returned to England in 1937.
 Eileen died from complications following a hysterectomy in 1946.
 Two years later, Orwell published his most famous novel of a dystopian community set in the future.
-The original title of the book, The Last Man in Europe, had been rejected by his American publishers and after several attempts, settled on the title 1984.
+The original title of the book, The Last Man in Europe, had been rejected by his American publishers and after several attempts, Orwell settled on the title 1984.
 One suggestion as to the name of his most famous novel is that he took the title, 1984, from Eileen’s poem.
 You can find out a bit more about Eileen and George here.